Micromagnetic simulations for magnetic multipoles: Introduction

-One example, where such a multipole description of the antiferromagnetic spin structure has proven to be very useful is given by $D0_{19}$-type non-collinear antiferromagnets, such as \ce{Mn3Sn} and \ce{Mn3Ge}, which possess a kagome crystal structure and an inverse-triangle spin configuration~\cite{kren_study_1975, tomiyoshi_magnetic_1982, brown_determination_1990, chen_anomalous_2014, kubler_non-collinear_2014}.
-These antiferromagnets host Weyl nodes near the Fermi level and a non-vanishing Berry curvature, resulting in pronounced macroscopic responses to external stimuli despite their negligible net magnetization~\cite{nakatsuji_large_2015, ikhlas_large_2017, higo_large_2018}.
-In these antiferromagnets, the formation of Weyl nodes is closely associated with cluster magnetic multipole moments, thus their transport and optical properties can be modulated by controlling the octupole direction using magnetic fields and electric currents, analogous manipulating magnetic dipoles in ferromagnets~\cite{suzuki_cluster_2017, tomiyoshi_magnetic_1982, brown_determination_1990, chen_anomalous_2014, kubler_non-collinear_2014}.
-Electric switching of octupole moments, essential for antiferromagnetic spintronic devices, can be achieved through various mechanisms, including spin-orbit torque, spin-transfer torque, orbital torque, and thermal effects~\cite{tsai_electrical_2020, xie_magnetization_2022, xie_efficient_2023, krishnaswamy_time-dependent_2022, pal_setting_2022, yoo_thermal_2024}.
-Recently, domain-wall-mediated octupole switching has been reported, enabling more efficient octupole control~\cite{wu_current-driven_2024}.
+Prominent examples are the $D0_{19}$‑type non-collinear antiferromagnets including \ce{Mn3Sn} and \ce{Mn3Ge}, which possess a kagome crystal structure and an inverse-triangle spin configuration~\cite{kren_study_1975, tomiyoshi_magnetic_1982, brown_determination_1990, chen_anomalous_2014, kubler_non-collinear_2014}.
+These materials host Weyl nodes near the Fermi level and exhibit a non-vanishing Berry curvature, resulting in pronounced transport and optical responses despite their negligible net magnetization~\cite{nakatsuji_large_2015, ikhlas_large_2017, higo_large_2018}.
+In these antiferromagnets, a magnetic octupole moment serves as the primary order parameter which controls the sign and magnitude of transport and optical effects and can be manipulated by magnetic fields, electric currents, spin‑orbit and spin‑transfer torques, as well as thermal effects~\cite{brown_determination_1990, nakatsuji_large_2015, tsai_electrical_2020, xie_magnetization_2022, xie_efficient_2023, krishnaswamy_time-dependent_2022, pal_setting_2022, yoo_thermal_2024}.
+Recently, domain-wall-mediated octupole-state switching has been reported, enabling more efficient octupole control~\cite{wu_current-driven_2024}.

-Similar to magnetic dipole moments, cluster magnetic multipole moments can form non-uniform magnetic textures, such as magnetic-octupole domain walls and bubbles~\cite{higo_large_2018,uchimura_observation_2022,higo_perpendicular_2022,yoo_thermal_2024,wu_current-driven_2024}.
-Due to the distinctive octupole dynamics and complex anisotropies of non-collinear antiferromagnets, intricate dynamic behaviors of the magnetic textures are anticipated.
-The dynamics of octupole moments in non-collinear antiferromagnets differ from those of dipole moments, because their overall angular momentum is largely compensated~\cite{liu_anomalous_2017, tsai_electrical_2020, takeuchi_chiral-spin_2021, higo_perpendicular_2022, yoon_handedness_2023}.
-The octupole moments are mostly confined in the kagome plane and have a six-fold in-kagome-plane anisotropy.
-In addition, magnetic multipole domain walls can have non-trivial profiles due to their complex anisotropy~\cite{sugimoto_electrical_2020}.

-Numerical simulations have been firmly established as powerful tools for studying complicate spin dynamics.
-Although analytical models can describe multipole domain-wall motion, numerical simulations become even more critical, especially for higher-dimensional or more complex multipole textures which hold potential for advanced spintronic applications~\cite{zhang_antiferromagnetic_2016, baltz_antiferromagnetic_2018, li_chiral_2019, yamane_dynamics_2019, wu_current-driven_2024}.
-While the atomistic-spin model can be used for numerical calculations, studying the dynamics of multipole textures in larger systems exceeding sub-micrometer scales is challenging due to limitations in computational power and memory~\cite{yamane_dynamics_2019, sugimoto_electrical_2020}.